Original Pictures for Storynory by Nick Hayes.

 When he heard this, Aladdin summoned up his genie and soon eighty slaves, splendidly dressed, were waiting in the alleyway outside his house.
 The slaves were carrying forty golden basins, brimming with jewels.

-At night the Princess said good-by to her father, and set out for Aladdin’s palace, with his mother at her side, and followed by the hundred slaves.
+At night the Princess said goodbye to her father, and set out for Aladdin’s palace, with his mother at her side, and followed by the hundred slaves.
 She was charmed at the sight of Aladdin, who ran to receive her.
 “Princess,” he said, “blame your beauty for my boldness if I have displeased you.”
-After the wedding had taken place Aladdin led her into the hall, where a feast was spread, and she supped with him, after which they danced till midnight.
+After the wedding had taken place, Aladdin led her into the hall, where a feast was spread, and she suppered with him, after which they danced till midnight.

 Next morning the Sultan looked out of the window toward Aladdin’s palace and rubbed his eyes, for it was gone.
 The Vizier put the strange disappearance of the palace and his daughter down to black magic, and this time the Sultan believed him.
 He and sent thirty men on horseback to fetch Aladdin in chains.
-“False wretch!” said the Sultan, “Where is my palace and my daughter?”
+“False wretch!” said the Sultan.
+“Where is my palace and my daughter?”
 Aladdin had no answer, but begged to be given forty days to discover the cause of the disaster.
 This the Sultan granted.
-For three days three days Aladdin wandered about like a madman, asking everyone what had become of his palace, but they only laughed and pitied him.
+For three days Aladdin wandered about like a madman, asking everyone what had become of his palace, but they only laughed and pitied him.
 He came to the banks of a river, and knelt down to say his prayers before throwing himself in.
 In so doing he rubbed the magic ring he still wore.
-The genie , and asked his will.
-“Save my life, genie,” said Aladdin, “bring my palace back.”
-“That is not in my power,” said the genie; “I am only the Slave of the Ring; you must ask him of the lamp.”
+The genie appeared, and asked his will.
+“Save my life, Genie,” said Aladdin, “bring my palace back.”
+“That is not in my power,” said the genie.
+“I am only the slave of the ring; you must ask him of the lamp.”
 “Even so,” said Aladdin, “but thou canst take me to the palace, and set me down under my dear wife’s window.”
 He at once found himself in Africa, under the window of the Princess.

 The Sultan, who was sitting in his chamber, mourning for his lost daughter, happened to look up, and rubbed his eyes, for there stood the palace as before!
 He hastened over to it, and Aladdin received him with the Princess at his side.
 He told him what had happened, and showed him the dead body of the magician, that he might believe.
 A ten days’ feast was proclaimed, and it seemed as if Aladdin might now live the rest of his life in peace; but it was not to be.